If you are looking for a beginner bodyweight workout, you are in the right place.

 As for the easier variation...

-We am pretty sure any healthy individual can do squats, regardless of whether he has an active sports background or if he’s a couch potato.
+We am pretty sure any healthy individual can do squats, regardless of whether they have an active sports background or if they’re a couch potato.

 Most squat-related issues are not related to strength but actually hip, knee or ankle mobility.